Spain’s Asier Aguirre Izcue wins the 2025 Regione Lazio Alps Tour Grand Final.

 Tournament Promoter

-The tournament is organized and promoted directly by the golf club, Golf Domaine de la Grange Aux Ormes.
+The tournament this week is promoted and organized directly by the host golf club, Aa Saint-Omer Golf Club.

 Alps Tour Media Contact- Alice Barbieri: [email protected]